Associate in Arts (A.A.), Associate in Science (A.S.), and Associate in Fine Arts (A.F.A.)

 The Associate in Science Degree is for students desiring to enter science and/or mathematics related fields.
-Approved pre-majors under the Associate in Science Degree include Biology and Biology Education, and Engineering.

-The associate in arts and science programs are part of the Comprehensive Articulation Agreement (CAA) which addresses the transfer of students between institutions in the North Carolina Community College System and the constituent institutions of the University of North Carolina.
+The Associate in Arts and Science programs are part of the Comprehensive Articulation Agreement (CAA) which addresses the transfer of students between institutions in the North Carolina Community College System and the constituent institutions of the University of North Carolina.
 The CAA enables North Carolina community college graduates of two-year associate in arts and science degree programs who are admitted to constituent institutions of the University of North Carolina to transfer with junior status.
 The CAA does not guarantee admission to a university; admission to a university does not constitute admission to a professional school or a specific program.

 Application to a University